-Accounts receivable and contract assets are stated at the historical carrying amount net of write-off and allowance for collectability in accordance with ASC Topic 310.
-We established an allowance for uncollectible accounts receivable and contract assets based on estimates, historical experience and other factors surrounding the credit risk of specific customers which is essentially the expected net accumulated loss rates used in determining the fair value of guarantee liabilities under each product type.
-The profile of the borrowers are similar under each product; therefore, we apply a consistent credit risk management framework to the entire portfolio of borrowers under each product.
+Accounts receivable and contract assets are stated at the historical carrying amount net of write-offs and allowance for collectability in accordance with ASC Topic 310.
+We established an allowance for uncollectible accounts receivable and contract assets based on estimates, which incorporate historical experience and other factors surrounding the credit risk of specific types of customers which is essentially the expected net accumulated loss rates used in determining the fair value of guarantee liabilities under each product type.
+The profile of the borrowers are homogenous under each product types and as such, we apply a portfolio approach in accounting for credit risk.
 For individual customers where there is an observable indicator of impairment such as fraud, a specific allowance is provided.
 We evaluate and adjust the allowance for accounts receivable and contract assets on a quarterly basis or more often as necessary.
-Uncollectible accounts receivable and contract assets are written off when the consideration entitled by us is due and a settlement is reached for an amount that is less than the historical loan principal or when we have determined the balance will not be collected.
-Accounts receivable and contract assets are identified as uncollectible if the amount remains outstanding for 90 calendar days past due after the maturity of the underlying loan contract term, and no other factor evidences the possibility of collecting the delinquent amounts.
-Hence, we determined to write off corresponding accounts receivable and contract assets and provisions for accounts receivable and contract assets 90 calendar days after the last payment due date of the underlying loan contract terms.
-We recognize contract assets only to the extent that we believe it is probable that they will collect substantially all of the consideration to which it will be entitled in exchange for the services transferred to the customer.
+Uncollectible accounts receivable and contract assets are written off when the consideration entitled to be received by us is due and a settlement is reached for an amount that is less than the historical loan principal or when we have determined the balance will not be collected.
+Accounts receivable and contract assets are identified as uncollectible if any repayment of the underlying loan is 90 days past due, and no other factor evidences the possibility of collecting the delinquent amounts.
+We will write off accounts receivable and contract assets and corresponding provisions for accounts receivable and contract assets if any repayment of the underlying loan is 90 days past due.
+Recoveries of contract assets previously charged off will be recorded when received by crediting the allowance in the period of recovery.